Raptor (Cedar Point): Layout

 The ride begins with a left-hand turn out of the station to the lift hill that ascends 137 ft.
 Riders are pulled up by a 9,000 lb (40 kN) chain lift.
 At the top, the train dips slightly into the pre-drop before turning 90 degrees to the left as it drops 119 ft down the first hill.
 From the bottom the train immediately enters a 100 foot vertical loop.
-The train then enters a zero-g roll followed by the cobra roll which inverts riders twice.
-The cobra roll was a first for inverted roller coasters.
-After the cobra roll, the train climbs through an upward spiral and enters the mid-course brake run.
+The train then enters a zero-g roll followed by the cobra roll, a first for inverted roller coasters, which inverts riders twice.

+After the cobra roll, the train makes a slight right turn followed by an upward left-hand helix and enters the mid-course brake run.
 Next, the train dives down to the right transitioning into a brief straight section of track.
-Riders then enter the first of two corkscrews which rotates the train 360 degrees to the left.
-The track straightens briefly again before turning to the right and entering a short dip before taking riders into the second corkscrew.
-The ride finishes with a 1.5 revolution flat helix where riders encounter strong positive G-forces before making one last left turn into the final brake run.
+Riders then enter the first of two flat spins which rotates the train 360 degrees to the left.
+The track straightens briefly again before turning to the right and entering a short dip before taking riders into the second flat spin.
+The ride finishes with a 1.5 revolution flat helix where riders encounter strong positive G-forces before making one last left turn into the final brake run and back into the station.
 One cycle of the ride lasts about 2 minutes and 16 seconds.